nebubit/imagehash/README.md

 ## Requirements

-- JDK 1.7 or higher
+- OpenJDK 1.7 or higher
-- junit 4.12 or higher
+- JUnit 4.12 or higher